griffda/PROCESS-/documentation/proc-pages/installation.md

 # Installation
 ## Supported environments
-PROCESS is supported on Ubuntu 20, Mac and Windows 10 (via Windows Subsystem for Linux).
+PROCESS is supported on Ubuntu 20 and Windows 10 (via Windows Subsystem for Linux).
 It is not supported natively in Windows (through MinGW for example).
+It can be run on Mac or in other environments via a Docker container.
 It is not currently supported on the Freia or Heimdal clusters.

 ## Ubuntu and Windows (using Windows Subsystem for Linux)
 *It is highly recommended users create a Python virtual environment in order to use the PROCESS Python package, as this ensures that installations of required package versions don't affect other packages that require different versions in your environment.
 It isn't necessary, however.*